 It Happens to Me, Too

 I spend a lot of time delivering workshops on these principles to agency owners and executives.
-After one such event, the finance department of the organizing body ignored their contractually-agreed obligation to pay the final instalment of my workshop fee.
-On enquiry, we were told, “We have a payment run on [11 days away] – I will include the invoice as a proposal for payment.”
+After one such event, the finance department of the organizing body ignored their contractually-agreed obligation to pay the final installment of my workshop fee.
+On inquiry, we were told, “We have a payment run on [11 days away] – I will include the invoice as a proposal for payment.”

 So, a well-intentioned organization that wants its members to change how they sell has its own embedded bias against any other organization selling them anything.
 The goodwill between the buyer and seller gets eroded by established procurement processes that seek to optimize financial efficiency.

 A tenet of systems thinking is any attempt to optimize a subsystem will have a sub-optimizing effect on the greater system.
 A finance department allowed to operate with too much independence will see pushing average supplier terms from 45 days to 60 days as a victory.
 A procurement department that cuts its marketing company’s fees by 40% thinks they’ve won.
 Both of these “wins” have a negative effect on the quality of what it is they are buying and the relationship between the two organizations, but these departments are rarely held accountable for the costly impairment to the greater system–the client company.